Kazhuu/dotfiles/README.md

 ## Usage

-Read `install.sh` to understand what it does and run it.
+Read the `framework-arch-install.sh` to understand what it does and run it.